 Squeal on the Eel becomes nonprofit, accepting applications for funding

 Jan.
-23—Squeal on the Eel recently received 501(c)(3) status and, as it prepares for its third year, those behind the festival are seeking to distribute funding to local nonprofits through an application process.
+25—Squeal on the Eel recently received 501©(3) status and, as it prepares for its third year, those behind the festival are seeking to distribute funding to local nonprofits through an application process.

 In 2023, the AMVETS, Cass County Special Olympics, Cass County Food Backpack Program and Immigrant Connection were chosen to receive $16,000 each in funding.